rackerlabs/docs-developer-blog/_posts/2019-03-11-transfer-sql-plans-by-using-sql-plan-baseline.md

    source instance.
 5. Transfer the staging table from the source instance to the target instance by using the export/import utility.
-6. Unpack the SQL plan on the target instance from staging table to SPM.
+6. Unpack the SQL plan on the target instance from the staging table to SPM.
 7. Verify that baseline created on target instance is fixed and accepted for the query to select it on next run.
 8. Test the SQL that had a performance issue on the target instance and verify